 During the holiday season, the O’Donnell family and staff participate in a number of local activities meant to enhance the lives of families in need.
 Some activities are very much behind the scenes.
 We "adopt" families through Catholic Charities in order to make sure that every parent is able to provide something special for their children at Christmas as well as participate in the giving tree at the IC Church.
 We also work with the the Marine Corps, The Mass State Police, a Variety Children's Charities and others to identify groups in need of collected toys and clothing.
 No family should go without especially during the holidays and the O'Donnell team is there to help.

 Funeral Director Anthony Cuffe O’Donnell has been a board member of the City of Salem Cemetery Commission for over 15 years.
-He been an integral part of the 2021 restoration of one of the most historic cemeteries in Massachusetts, The Old Burial Ground on Charter Street in Salem.
+He has been an integral part of the 2021 restoration of one of the most historic cemeteries in Massachusetts, The Old Burial Ground on Charter Street in Salem.
 An over 2-million-dollar rehab was recently finished to update the records as well as upkeep the grounds.
 With this work it will allow the cemetery to have a future and share the history with residents and tourists alike.
 He was also a driving force behind the designation of Greenlawn Cemetery in Salem as a National Arboretum and the construction of a new Master Plan for the cemetery.
-The new Master plan will allow for grants to help with the revitalization of the grounds for preservation for years to come.
+The new Master Plan will allow for grants to help with the revitalization of the grounds for preservation for years to come.
 AS well as provide new space for permanent memorialization.